 PROJECT DESCRIPTION

-Bonneville Power Administration (BPA) proposes to rebuild an approximately three-mile-long segment of the White Bluffs to Richland No. 1 115-kilovolt (kV) transmission line from Richland Substation north to Stevens Drive Substation within the City of Richland, Washington (see enclosed project map).
+Bonneville Power Administration (BPA) decided to rebuild an approximately three-mile-long segment of the White Bluffs to Richland No. 1 115-kilovolt (kV) transmission line from Richland Substation north to Stevens Drive Substation within the City of Richland, Washington.
 The rebuild is necessary to ensure unplanned outages in the Tri-Cities area are less likely to occur.
-Over the past five years, the BPA transmission system has experienced 15 unplanned outages on the Richland – Stevens Drive 115 kV line.
+Over the past several years, the BPA transmission system has experienced many unplanned outages on the Richland – Stevens Drive 115 kV line.
 Six of these outages were resolved by dispatchers who were able to remotely reclose breakers to restore service without investigation or repairs.
 Five of these outages occurred during peak loading periods in the spring and summer.
 If BPA takes no action, these outages could increase in frequency and result in longer, more widespread power interruptions to customers in the area.

 To facilitate the removal of the existing White Bluffs to Richland No. 1 transmission line, the proposed work would take place at the substations and each structure located along the transmission line.
 The design of new steel monopoles versus wood-pole transmission line would reduce the total number of structures along the transmission line corridor.
 Some structures would be installed in the same place as the existing transmission structures; however, alternative locations would be required to accommodate new steel monopoles.
 All structures, regardless of their placement, would be expected to remain in the existing established transmission line right-of-way (ROW) or additional easement would be obtained.